 Marine Wind Warning Summary for New South Wales

-Swell: Southerly around 1 metre inshore, increasing to 1 to 1.5 metres offshore during the afternoon or evening.
+Swell: Easterly 1 to 1.5 metres, tending northeasterly around 1 metre during the afternoon or evening.
+2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.